-When you take out the mortgage you appoint us and, as a separate appointment, any receiver appointed by us, to be your attorney.
+When you take out the mortgage you appoint us to be your attorney.
 We can do anything needed to protect our rights under the mortgage, in your name and on your behalf.

 This includes signing deeds and documents, entering into agreements and registering any documents on your behalf.
 We can also exchange any information with any other person who has an interest in the property.